At work in my studio at Low Isles (working on

 Art for me is an expression of appreciation for the beauty of everything and can capture moments in time that are good to remember.
 I experiment across different genres and mediums that include landscapes, portraiture, life/figure drawing and whilst I work mostly with oils, I also use many other mediums including acrylics, resin, pastels, watercolour, charcoal, ink and pencil.

-For the past four plus years I have been teaching art.
+For the past six plus years I have been teaching art.
 I am very appreciative of the opportunity to do this because I enjoy sharing my knowledge and the satisfaction and joy of personally creating an artwork.

 After returning to Perth in 2015, initially I was a studio artist at the Tresillian Arts Centre in Nedlands, then moved to Heathcote Cultural Precinct in Applecross.
 My current studio is at Settlers Cottage in Churchlands.
 In 2016, I set up my own social art business, Paint & Sip which operated out of a large studio space in Wembley.
 As well as paint and sip style social sessions, I expanded the business to included resin workshops and traditional style art lessons.
 In June 2018, I sold the business to enable me to focus more on my own practice.
 In 2020, with my business partner, I launched Art Outdoors.
 We specialise in providing ‘en plein air’ (outside art - we offer pastels or acrylic painting) experiences in scenic locations.
 I have exhibited at numerous exhibitions and I was one of two artists who conceived and developed the Go Troppo Arts Festival in North Queensland.